nathchristine/Group7_GraphTheory-CodingProject/README.md

       }
   } while (next_permutation(vertex.begin(), vertex.end()));
 ```
-* Generates all possible permutations of the vertices excluding the starting vertex.
+* The Do-While loop generates all possible permutations of the vertices excluding the starting vertex.
 * Store the cost and route of each permutation in `current_cost` and `current_route`.
 * The inner for loop iterates through the vertices in the current permutation starting from `k` which was set to the starting vertex:
     * Adds the weight of the edge from the current vertex `k` to the next vertex `vetrex[i]` in the permutation to `current_cost` and the name of the edge to `current_route`.